 Think shelling out for an expensive sitter or staying home are your only two options to ring in the New Year when you’re a parent?
-No way!
-Spend the day with the best possible company—your little reasons for living—at these fabulous places where you can celebrate on New Year’s Eve all together.
-Happy 2016 from your friends at Red Tricycle!
+Think again!
+Scroll down to find out how you can spend the day with the best possible company—your little reasons for living—at these fabulous places where you can celebrate on New Year’s Eve all together.
+Happy 2018 everyone from your friends at Red Tricycle!

 Grand Park NYE—Forget Times Square, we’ve got Grand Park.
-In the heart of Los Angeles you can spend the evening ringing in 2016 with performances and large-scale animated projections (taking up 22 stories of City Hall) plus plenty of food and music for everyone.
-This year’s party is set to entertain 50,000 people across 90 acres of downtown starting at 8 p.m., so we recommend going early with kids and sneak them home to bed before it gets too crowded.
+In the heart of Los Angeles, you can spend the evening ringing in 2018 with performances and large-scale animated projections plus plenty of food and music for everyone.
+This year’s party is set to start at 8 p.m., so we recommend going early with kids and sneak them home to bed before it gets too crowded.
 Grand Park, 200 N. Grand Ave., Downtown LA.
 Event details.

-Kurios—Cirque du Soleil’s newest show, and the first one to take place at Dodger’s Stadium, is a perfectly surreal way to ring in the New Year!
-The tale is set in the latter half of the nineteenth century in which time comes to a complete stop, transporting the audience inside a fantasy world where everything is possible.
-Shows on New Year’s Eve take place at 1 p.m. & 4:30 p.m.
+Luzia—Cirque du Soleil’s newest show, takes place at Dodger’s Stadium, and is a perfectly surreal way to ring in the New Year!
+This tale, in true Cirque du Soleil fashion, is a poetic and acrobatic ode to the rich and vibrant culture of Mexico.
+Like in a waking dream, LUZIA takes you to an imaginary Mexico, where light quenches the spirit and rain soothes the soul.
+Shows on New Year’s Eve take place at 1 p.m. & 5:00 p.m.
 Dodger’s Stadium, 1000 Elysian Park Ave., Elysian Park.
 Event details.

 photo: Jamie Pham courtesy of LA Zoo